-Please describe what actions hereoccurrence of the incident: ave been taken to address safety ri sks and what will be done to prevent
+Please describe what actions have been taken to address safety risks and what will be done to prevent reoccurrence of the incident:

-Police contacted: ☐ Yes □No Time: Date:
+Police contacted: 🗌 Yes 🗌 No Time: Date:

 Police officer's name: Phone Number:

-Police investigation: ☐ Yes □No Date:
+Police investigation: 🗌 Yes 🗌 No Date:

 Has the Victim been offered any support services?
 If so, please describe the service/ provider:

 Please list all individuals or organizations that have been informed of the alleged incident to date?
 (Example: districts, clubs, youth participant's legal guardians, district governor, youth protection officer, etc)

 Reporting person's name:

 Signed:

 Date